WHAT'S HAPPENING LOCALLY?

 Wakefield Council have a helpline if you are self-isolating or living with someone who is at risk (shielding) and cannot go out tel; 0345 8 506 506 chose option 3 (Mon-Fri 9am-5pm).
 The helpline can put you in touch with the appropriate service or organisation, this may be the local foodbank or community hubs who have volunteers to help with shopping, delivering food parcels or collect medication for you or someone you are worried about (maybe a sick or older family member or neighbour).
 They can even arrange for someone to telephone the person just to check they are ok and have a friendly chat.

-You can contact us during our ‘drop in and chat’ service on here if you’re feeling a bit down or have something good to share (please check when we are online).
+You can contact us during our ‘drop in and chat’ service on here if you’re feeling a bit down or have something good to share.

 The Community Hubs are offering different services but all of them have volunteers to help with shopping, delivering food parcels or collecting medication for you or someone you are worried about.
 A few hubs are also providing cooked meals once a week for someone who is older or shielding and living on their own.